June 25th, 2019 by Robin Shea at Constangy

 September 5th, 2018 by Ed Harold at Fisher Phillips

 When I was in college, we had a favorite cheer: Rip their arms off!*

 What we were trying to communicate to our football, and later basketball, brethren was "Perhaps this bit of encouragement might help you gain the upper hand and steal the day!"
 Ed Harold provides the encouragement, and knowledge, to help you prevail when battling employee theft, including:

 * More accurately: R-I-I-I-I-P THEIR ARMS OFF! which eventually migrated to use whenever encouragement, often in the face of overwhelming odds, was needed.

 SHRM, with help from author Ogletree Deakins, explains the process of demoting an employee, including:

+Do employers need to provide a reason to a discharged employee?
 Federal law does not require employers to provide terminated employees with a written explanation for their discharge.
 However, many states have litigation in place that calls for an employer to provide documentation outlining the reason for termination.
 This is a called a service letter, and so...

 "You’re fired."
 On The Apprentice, Donald Trump made it look so easy!
 For the rest of us, a poorly done termination could be costly.
 Emotions run high, there is a lot of paperwork involved, and an employer can end up with a big mess on their hands.
 Taking the time to do a termination properly can keep an employer out off court, so here are a few best practices to consider.